-The following alternatives will be considered in the Draft GEIS:
+The following alternatives to NYSCC's adoption of a programmatic approach (EEIP) will be considered in the DGEIS:

 Null Alternative

 The null or no-action alternative is to ignore earthen embankment conditions.
 Trees and vegetation would be allowed to grow on embankment slopes, weakening them and creating seepage paths.
 The complete absence of a program means there are no monitoring and inspections of earthen embankment conditions, and there are no policies or guidelines for evaluating and prioritizing embankment maintenance and repairs.